 Police: Ohio State football player wounded in shooting

-COLUMBUS, Ohio (AP) — Ohio State University defensive tackle Haskell Garrett was wounded in a shooting in Columbus over the weekend, police said.
+COLUMBUS, Ohio (AP) — Ohio State defensive tackle Haskell Garrett was wounded in a weekend shooting in Columbus, police said.

-Police said officers responding just before 12:30 a.m.
-Sunday to a report of a shooting found blood in the street and one shell casing by the blood.
+Officers responding to a report of a shooting just before 12:30 a.m.
+Sunday found blood in the street and one shell casing near the blood, police said.

 Police opened a felony assault investigation.
 No arrests were immediately announced.